 Robert’s Coffee is the oldest café in the Old Market Hall.
+It’s one of the most famous coffee shops in Helsinki.
 There you can also enjoy breakfast, lunch and evening tapas using fresh Finnish ingredients.

-You will find lots of Finnish food like pastries; the cinnamon rolls are very popular there.
+You will find lots of Finnish foods like pastries; the cinnamon rolls are very popular there.
 The Finn’s also love healthy, organic food also straight from the farm.